evolverine/intimacy-toolbox/README.md

 *   **responding with gratitude** when others point to information I didn't know, and being open to changing my mind when faced with better knowledge.

-*   **being open and gentle in discussions** about "what scientists currently know", as I know that's a very fluid arena; or about whether the relevant institutions have recommended "good enough" measures.
-I recognize that's not easy to ascertain, even for those with extensive knowledge and experience.
+*   **being open and gentle in discussions** <span class="spoiler">about "what scientists currently know", as I know that's a very fluid arena; or about whether the relevant institutions have recommended "good enough" measures.
+I recognize that's not easy to ascertain, even for those with extensive knowledge and experience.</span>

 *   **being thorough in verifying the sources of the information** I pass onto others, and, in particular, by not spreading information that I have not received from visible and trusted sources.

-*   **deciding for myself which social behaviours feel reasonable and acceptable from and with others**, given my needs, risk perception, ethics, and other relevant factors.
-Things like physical touch, gatherings, measures at work, etc. Questions like what information I'd like to know before engaging in various behaviours, my own privacy needs, etc.
+*   **deciding for myself which social behaviours feel reasonable and acceptable from and with others**, given my needs, risk perception, ethics, and other relevant factors. <span class="spoiler">Things like physical touch, gatherings, measures at work, etc. Questions like what information I'd like to know before engaging in various behaviours, my own privacy needs, etc.</span>

 *   **avoiding initiating hugs, kisses, handshakes, or other close contact greetings with people** unless I know their limits and risk management desires.